svikashk/agile/agile/user-stories.md

 Writing a user story might seem like an easy thing, once you’ve collected enough information about your users, their needs, and what their goals are.

-But when the feature’s quality is on the line and depends on how well you define the user story, you simply can’t sit back and hope for the best, can you?
+But when your feature’s quality depends on how well you define the user story, you simply can’t afford to wing it when it comes to writing user stories, can you?

 ---

 ## Templates to write the perfect user story
 {: .fs-7 }

-Writing a user story that everyone in your team understands, simple, and is to the point without technical details can be hard.
+Writing a user story that everyone in your team understands, is simple, and to the point without technical details can be hard.
 The further you drift away from talking from a user’s perspective, the more details you’ll add and lesser useful it’ll be for you and your team.

 Luckily you can take the below templates to write user stories and unite your team to focus on one true cause - solving your user’s problems.